git-ayaz/ai-health-assistant/README.md

 An intelligent web application designed to provide health-related assistance.
 This tool allows users to find cost-effective alternatives for brand-name medicines and analyze their symptoms to receive preliminary suggestions for over-the-counter (OTC) treatments.

-## Live Demo
-(Note: The application is hosted on a free tier and may take a moment to wake up from sleep.)

 ## Features
 - Medicine Alternative Finder: Searches a database of over 40,000 medicines to find therapeutically equivalent alternatives based on their active chemical composition.
 - Prescription OCR Analysis: Users can upload an image of a prescription, and the application uses the Google Gemini Vision API to automatically extract the medicine name for searching.